bronystylecrazy/CosmoWifi/README.md

     ```
     pm2 starup
     ```
-    startup with the lastest saved of your PM2 state.
+    startup with the latest saved of your PM2 state.

 So, whenever you started windows, it's gonna run **loginToWifi.js** script, which will automatically login and check for your wifi connection every 30 seconds.